 - A place for lifelong learning and friendship.

-- An involved congregation where every person makes a difference.
+- An engaged congregation where every person makes a difference.

 One of our country’s most highly respected Reform congregations, Wilshire Boulevard Temple has been responding to the needs of the Los Angeles Jewish community since our founding in 1862 as Congregation B’nai B'rith, the first synagogue in Los Angeles.
 In 1872, we built our first Temple on Fort Street (now Broadway Avenue) in downtown Los Angeles.
 As a response to increasing membership, the congregation moved to a larger structure at Ninth and Hope Streets in 1895.

 Continued growth brought us to Wilshire Boulevard in 1929, which resulted in the change to our current name.
-Our magnificent synagogue entered the National Register of Historic Places in 1981.
+Our 1929 building entered the National Register of Historic Places in 1981.

 In response to the needs of our growing families and the awareness of how summer camp could expand children's experience of Judaism and the wider world, we founded Camp Hess Kramer in Malibu in 1952, and in 1969, Gindling Hilltop Camp.
 To provide year-round educational and retreat facilities for our adults, we opened the Steve Breuer Conference Center at Camp Hess Kramer in 1988.

 Ten years later, we responded to membership growth in the West Los Angeles area by dedicating our beautiful, modern Audrey and Sydney Irmas Campus, which serves as an educational, worship, cultural, and community center.

-Our Temple looks forward to providing liberal Jewish inspiration and resources to future generations of Jews in Los Angeles, just as it has to those past and present.
+We at Wilshire Boulevard Temple look forward to providing liberal Jewish inspiration and resources to many future generations of Jews in Los Angeles and to being a good neighbor to the wider Los Angeles community.